Introduction to Quantum Mechanics:

 recent version will always be available here.

-During the fall semester I expect to cover roughly the material
+During the spring semester I expect to cover roughly the material

 Problem Sets and Exams